planetfederal/workshops/workshops/geogig/doc/source/workflow/edits.rst

       geogig checkout bob
       geogig branch -v

 #.
-Export the **bob** branch over to PostGIS so we can edit the data in QGIS.
+Export the **bob** branch so we can edit the data in QGIS.

    .. code-block:: console

-      geogig pg export -o --database portland bikepdx bikepdx
+      geogig shp export -o bikepdx bikepdx.shp

 #.
 Change some planned routes to active and set the current year for the **yearbuilt** attribute.